SiS 6326: Performance

 Since the model aimed for low cost over high performance, its capabilities were low compared to contemporary products.
 According to a test conducted by Tom's Hardware on January 21, 1998, it possessed roughly a third of the performance of an NVidia RIVA 128 or 40% less than an ATI Rage Pro in terms of frames per second in Direct3D benchmarks, and simply could not play Quake 2 due to its lack of OpenGL support.
 Yet the same article says that even the "slow and unknown graphic chip" could still produce "quite nice image quality".

-A beta driver made by AOpen was released as late as 1999, being the only version with an OpenGL ICD included, which finally allowed it to run some OpenGL games such as GLQuake, Quake 2,and Quake 3, as well as tech demos such as GLexcess.
+A beta driver made by AOpen was released as late as 1999, being the only version with an OpenGL ICD included, which finally allowed it to run some OpenGL games such as GLQuake, Quake 2, and Quake 3, as well as tech demos such as GLexcess.
 Despite technically being playable, the performance in those games are not very good.

-The SiS 6326 was even capable of running relatively newer 3D applications such as 3DMark2001/2001, with no significant image flaws to be found despite its abysmal speed.
+The SiS 6326 was even capable of running relatively newer 3D applications such as 3DMark2001 SE with no significant image flaws to be found despite its abysmal speed.